jlowder/bit-wise/README.md

 ## genbin

-This will generate bit patterns which can used to create test data.
+This will generate bit patterns which can be used to create test data.
 Patterns can be repeating binary sequences, hex sequences, incrementing integers, or pseudo-random bit sequences.
 Be advised the high-degree prbs sequences can be quite large, for example the prbs-23 sequence is 23 megabytes long.